Paying for care in your own home

 Further information about deprivation of assets.

-We will look at the information you give us and tell you if we believe you are entitled to any benefits you are not currently receiving.
-We can help you make a claim for these benefits if you wish.
+The financial assessment will help identify any welfare benefits you may be entitled to claim.
 It is important that you claim any benefits to which you are entitled as this could provide extra money to help contribute towards the cost of your care.

-If you have a partner, to complete a full benefits check, we would need to see details of your partner's income and capital.
+If you have a partner, to complete a full benefits check, we will need to see details of your partner's income and capital.

 You can find out what benefits you may be entitled to on the Connect to Support Hampshire website.